frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 For computers, we distinguish storage (things that remains saved even after shutting down your laptop) from RAM (information currently being used by your computer to perform a task at a given moment).

-{% include info.html text="RAM stands for Random Access Memory, which isn't very explicit.
-The French name is more self-explanatory 'mémoire vive' which translates to 'quick/vivacious memory'." %}
+{% include info.html text="RAM stands for Random Access Memory, but the French name is more self-explanatory 'mémoire vive' which translates to 'quick/vivacious memory'." %}

 #### Storage